-INTERFACE BETWEEN AGEING MANAGEMENT AND POST-SERVICE SURVEILLANCE AND TESTING AT A RESEARCH REACTOR surveillance and testing programme should be implemented to detect and assess continuing ageing effects.
+INTERFACE BETWEEN AGEING MANAGEMENT AND POST-SERVICE SURVEILLANCE AND TESTING AT A RESEARCH REACTOR

+7.25.
+After final shutdown of a research reactor and before its decommissioning, a post-service surveillance and testing programme should be implemented to detect and assess continuing ageing effects.
 This programme should continue for as long as SSCs important to safety remain in operation and decommissioning has not yet been completed.